 for _ in range(10):

-After writing the program navigate to “File > Save As”.
+After putting the code into the editor, navigate to “File > Save As”.
 You will then get a window asking whether to save the file to your computer or the microcontroller.
 Select “MicroPython device”.

 Now name the file “main.py” and click “Ok”.
-It is important to name the file “main.py” because the MicroPython always runs “boot.py” first then looks for “main.py” to run second.
+It is important to name the file “main.py” because the MicroPython always runs “boot.py” first, and then looks for “main.py” to run second.

 To run the program on the microcontroller press the play button at the top of Thonny.